Why we need to End The Trend

 The biggest barrier is not a lack of knowledge about sun protection, but unhelpful attitudes towards suntanning.

 You’ve probably heard friends say, ‘’I feel more attractive with a suntan’ or ‘I look slimmer with a suntan’, ‘this dress looks better with a tan’ and ‘I just feel more confident with a suntan’.
-Yet the reality is that a suntan is undoing all the hard work we put into our skincare routine, causing sunspots, premature ageing and leathery skin.
+Yet the reality is a suntan is undoing all the hard work we put into our skincare routine, causing sunspots, premature ageing and leathery skin.

 The powerful effect of influencers; social media trends and unhelpful attitudes to suntanning have all played a huge role in the false charm of having suntanned skin.
-There are close to a million #suntan posts on Instagram alone, which is why we worked with influencers to help drive healthier attitudes that stop the normalisation of a suntan.
-In this sense their powerful influence has been a huge part of the solution.
+There are close to a million #suntan posts on Instagram alone, which is why we worked with influencers to help drive healthier attitudes to stop the normalisation of a suntan.
+In this sense, their powerful influence has been a huge part of the solution.

 The real cost of a suntan